My, my, folks, it just, it's, it's all going wrong for the one.

 We probably would have cap and trade by now.

-And he never knew.
+And you never know.

-Uh they said that we were dead in New England.
+They said that we were dead in New England.

-All of that conventional wisdom was wrong, and all of it did not scare me into silence.
+All of that conventional wisdom was wrong and all of it did not scare me into silence.

-Obama blames the Massachusetts Senate loss on the middle class economic pain.
+Obama blames the Massachusetts Senate loss on the middle-class economic pain.

 We were just too busy getting stuff done.

-Uh Obama will explain to us why his policies that were rejected are good for us.
+Obama will explain to us why his policies that were rejected are good for us.

-He's gonna have to do that.
+He's going to have to do that.

 So the arrogance and the conceit is still there.

-And this story in the Washington Post says this this election of Scott Brown had nothing to do with health care.
+And this story in the Washington Post says this election of Scott Brown had nothing to do with health care.

 It was not that.

-Yet the New York Times lead editorial, the Massachusetts election is about Obama.
+Yet the New York Times lead editorial: the Massachusetts election is about Obama.

 He has lost touch.